ttezel/snake/readme.md

 Find a path from `start` to `end`, using an alternate search heuristic.
 Returns an object.

+The alternate search uses a distance estimate to determine where to search next.
+Consider a straight line **L** drawn on the maze, connecting `start` and `end`.
+At any given time in the search, `snake` will next choose to explore an adjacent point with the lowest cartesian distance away from **L**.

 ###options

 `options` is an object with the following keys: